katson1/calamity-bot/README.md

     * options:

-        > The sequence in which teams are selected only impact the game when is selected bo7 system, the team_1 will recieve the advantage setted on /config command.
+        > The sequence in which teams are selected only impact the game when is selected a bo7 system, the team_1 will recieve the advantage setted on /config command.

         - system - Select a match system ex.: (Bo3, Bo5).
         - team1 - Select the first team role from discord server.